PontusWallin/Authentication-and-Rate-Limiting-Sample/README.md

 This is a nestjs web application which demonstrates how to implement JWT-based authentication guards and custom made rate limiting guards on to REST endpoints.
 ## How to use it
+Set up the Redis container by running the docker-compose.yml file.

 Launch the application from your IDE, or using console commands.
 The application will run port 3000.

 Use any web browser and navigate to http://localhost:3000/api/ to interact with the application using a Swagger RESTful API interface.

 The available endpoints are: